Air Fryer Recipe

 Method

-1. Drain the soaked lentils and transfer them to a food processor.
-Pulse until you get a coarse paste.
+1. Drain the soaked lentils, then tip them into a food processor.
+Pulse until they form a coarse paste.

-2. In a pan, heat a little oil and add cumin seeds.
-Once they start to splutter, add the chopped onion, garlic, and ginger.
-Sauté until the onion is translucent.
+2. Warm a little oil in a pan and add the cumin seeds.
+When they begin to splutter, add the chopped onion, garlic, and ginger.
+Sauté until the onion turns translucent.

-3. Add the lentil paste to the pan along with coriander powder, turmeric powder, red chilli powder, and salt.
+3. Add the lentil paste to the pan with the coriander powder, turmeric powder, red chilli powder, and salt.
 Cook for about 5 minutes.

-4. In a large bowl, combine the cooked lentil mixture with mashed potatoes, and mix well.
-Add fresh coriander and mix again.
+4. In a large bowl, mix the cooked lentil mixture with the mashed potatoes until well combined.
+Add the fresh coriander and mix again.

 6. Preheat your air fryer to 200°C (392°F).
 Lightly brush or spray the croquettes with oil.

-7. Place the croquettes in the air fryer basket, ensuring they are not overcrowded.
-Air fry for 10-12 minutes or until they are golden and crispy.
-Turn halfway through the cooking time.
+7. Arrange the croquettes in the air fryer basket, making sure they are not overcrowded.
+Air fry for 10-12 minutes, or until golden and crispy.
+Turn them halfway through the cooking time.

 Why this works in an air fryer